WildCodeSchool/java-tariff-manager/curriculum/blocks/9_Spring_Boot_REST/content.md

-# Spring Data JPA
+# REST APIs with Spring Boot

-In this quest you will learn about querying a storage with Spring Data using JPA.
+In this quest you will learn about REST Services and how to rapidly build and document REST Service Interfaces with Spring Data JPA and Spring Boot.

 ### What you will learn